ropensci-archive/roweb2/readme.md

 brew install hugo
 ```

-Then run `hugo serve` in the repo directory to start a local server on [http://localhost:1313](http://localhost:1313)
+Then run `hugo serve` in the repo directory to start a local server on [http://localhost:1313](http://localhost:1313).
+To view a future-dated blog post, use `hugo serve -F`.

 #### Updating page templates